-In 2014, Sweden's Foreign Minister Margot Wallström announced the world's first-and to date, only-explicitly "feminist" foreign policy (FFP).
+In 2014, Sweden's Foreign Minister Margot Wallström announced the world's first explicitly "feminist" foreign policy (FFP).
 It was an effort that, by Wallström's own admission, was met with "giggles" and suspicion at the time (Wallström, 2016).
-Indeed, it would be four years until the next country would be brave enough to dip a toe in this water, with a considerably more narrowly-focused Feminist International Assistance Policy put forward by Canada in 2018.
-Following suit, France updated their Gender and International Assistance Policy in 2018, and while it is not explicitly feminist in title, it is often referred to in shorthand as part of a "feminist diplomacy," which we will attempt to unpack.
-France is also a country of particular interest as it takes the Presidency of the G7, where they have announced a special focus on gender and campaigning organizations are pushing for it to place feminist foreign policy squarely on its agenda.
-(Government of France, 2018).
-Iceland, who is ranked at the top of gender equality lists, is also rumored to be considering something that may be feminist in nature, if not in name (World Economic Forum, 2017).
+It would be three years before another country would be brave enough to dip a toe in this water, with a considerably more narrowly-focused Feminist International Assistance Policy put forward by Canada in 2017.
+France updated their International Strategy on Gender Equality in 2018, referring to their approach as "feminist diplomacy," and a year later, shifted their messaging in an op-ed penned on International Women's Day of 2019, explicitly declaring theirs a feminist foreign policy (Schiappa, 2018).
+The reason for the shift in title if not substance has not been explained, but presumably is linked to pressure from advocates as France takes the helm of the G7 in 2019 and prepares to host the Beijing+25 celebrations next year (Government of France, 2018).

-It is worth noting that in the United Kingdom, one of the political parties has pledged to adopt a feminist foreign policy (Osamor, 2018), and a political party in Australia is rumored to be considering the same.
-Depending on the outcome of those elections, we may soon have additional policies to examine in our review.
-In addition, many organizations are pushing for France to not only tackle gender inequality while they hold the Presidency of the G7, but to place feminist foreign policy squarely on the agenda.
+Iceland, who is ranked at the top of gender equality lists, is also rumored to be considering something that may be feminist in nature, if not in name (World Economic Forum, 2017), as is Mexico.
+It is worth noting that in the United Kingdom, one of the political parties has pledged to adopt a feminist foreign policy (Osamor, 2018) and a political party in Australia is rumored to be considering the same.
+Depending on the outcome of those elections, we may soon have additional policies to examine.